Find out More Information about This Parameter:

 Allows you to choose the extruder for printing the filler.

-At a practical level, it gives the possibility that the piece has an outer material that resists environmental conditions and an internal one that resists physical efforts, such as a piece of TPU with an ABS interior, where the ABS would provide structural resistance and the TPU would be the exterior subjected friction.
+At a practical level, it gives the option that the piece has an outer material that resists environmental conditions and an internal material that resists physical efforts, such as a piece of TPU with an ABS interior, where the ABS would provide structural resistance and the TPU would be the exterior subjected friction.

 Is the amount of material that is used inside the impression.
 This value is indicated in percentage.